NCCA/mayaport/README.md

 ## Extension Settings

-At present the ports are coded in the file ~/.vscode/extensions/JonMacey.mayaport-0.0.1/extension.js to change the values of the ports modify the lines
+To set custom port ID's edit the user settings (File > Preferences (Code > Preferences on Mac)) and add the following key values to override the defaults
 ```
-const melPort=7001;
-const pythonPort=7002;
+{
+    "mayaport.melPortID": 7005,
+    "mayaport.pythonPortID": 7007
+}
 ```

-To new values and restart the extension.
+and restart the extension.
 ## Known Issues

-Still work in progress
+Can occasionally lose connection to maya, not yet tested on windows or linux.

 ## Release Notes